RadioStudent/picapica/README.md

 Web app for physical music library management.

+# Installation (docker)

+0. You need docker and docker-compose, nodejs with npm
+1. clone git repo
+2. run "docker-compose up"
+3. waaaait for it
+4. copy assets "./console.sh assets:install"
+5. index the database with elasticsearch "./console.sh fos:elastica:populate"
+6. install javascript dependencies "npm i"
+7. js and css can always be built with "npm run build"

+Composer is inside docker, you run it with "./composer.sh" The symfony console helper is also inside docker, accessible with "./console.sh" In case of permission issues, run "./docker-permfix.sh" (may need sudo)

 # Installation (non-docker)

+0. You need nginx, php (fpm), mysql, nodejs with npm and elasticsearch
 1. clone git repo
 2. run "composer install"
 3. configure nginx with php-fpm to serve "web/app.php" (a generic symfony 2 configuration for nginx should work)